Fire prevention programs are undertaken at the Tamala Park Waste Management Facility. The purpose of these is to:

 - Promptly contain and manage fires so as to minimise their duration and impact.

-- Ensure all fires are reported to the Department of Environment & Conservation (DEC) within 2 hours.
+- Ensure significant fires are reported to the Department of Environment & Conservation within 2 hours.

 Fire prevention measures include: